utah-cs4470-sp25/class/spec.md

 expr : ( <expr> )
 ```

-Mathematical operators, which expect both operands to have the same
+Mathematical operators expect both operands to have the same type (either
-type (either integer or float) and yield a result of the same type
-as the input:
+integer or float) and yield a result of the same type as the input:

 ```
 expr : <expr> + <expr>